ryanpfalz/azure-devops-testplans-playwright/README.md

 #### Test Settings & Configuration

--   This project contains `WebApplication1/PlaywrightTests/.runsettings`, which is a configuration file that can be modified to denote which browser should be used for testing, whether the browser should run in [headless mode](https://techoverflow.net/2019/05/17/what-is-a-headless-program-or-application/), if the exexution steps should be slowed down (this makes it easier to watch the tests execute), and more.
+-   This project contains `WebApplication1/PlaywrightTests/.runsettings`, which is a configuration file that can be modified to denote which browser should be used for testing, whether the browser should run in [headless mode](https://techoverflow.net/2019/05/17/what-is-a-headless-program-or-application/), if the execution steps should be slowed down (this makes it easier to watch the tests execute), and more.

 -   This project also contains `WebApplication1/PlaywrightTests/appsettings.test.json`, which is used to denote the host URL of the web application being tested.
-This file sets the URL as localhost for testing, but will be updated via variable substitution in the continuous deployment pipeline for testing against the live web application.
+This file sets the URL as localhost for testing but will be updated via variable substitution in the continuous deployment pipeline for testing against the live web application.

 ### Setting up Azure DevOps